ryangwalchmei/ryangwalchmei/README.md

 ###

 <div align="justify">
 Enthusiast of the best web and mobile development technologies.
-Currently focused on Nodejs, Reactjs and React Native.
+Currently focused on NextJs, Nodejs and Reactjs.

 "Nothing in this world beats good old-fashioned persistence.
 Talent doesn't.
 Nothing more common than talented flaws.
 Genius doesn't.
 Unrecognized genius is practically a cliché.
 Education doesn't.
 The world is full of educated fools.
 Persistence and determination alone are powerful."
 </div>